-White Horse Tavern’s casual, comfy ambience is a fine backdrop to a sit-down meal or a casual game of billiards.
-It features thrice-weekly trivia games as well as 15 high-def plasma TVs.
-It’s a little on the expensive side if you’re on a student budget, but a great place to take the parents when they come to visit.
+White Horse Tavern’s casual, comfy ambiance is a fine backdrop to a sit-down meal or a casual game of billiards.
+The tavern hosts weekly Wednesday night trivia games and has four high-def plasma TVs, two pool tables, a seasonal patio, and dueling pop-a-shot machines.
+It’s a little on the expensive side if you’re on a student budget, but it’s a great place to take the parents when they visit.

 Brighton Music Hall